cit-hall-43/cit-hall-43.github.io/README.md

 # Taipei Church Hall 43

-This is the official website for the Taipei Church Hall 43, a local church community.
+This is the official website for the Taipei Church Hall 43, 1-4 District , a local church community.
 The website is built with Jekyll and hosted on GitHub Pages.

 ## Features